ganeshbagav/ccpl/README.md

 The concerted efforts of this diverse team have allowed for a harmonious convergence of ideas, expertise, and skills, elevating the project to new heights of innovation and excellence.
 The names of these accomplished developers can be found in the distinguished "OUR TEAM" section of the project, serving as a testament to their individual contributions and the power of effective teamwork in achieving ambitious goals.

-Let's make programming in C enjoyable and fun!
+Let's make programming in C enjoyable!
 Happy coding! 😄🚀🎉